bharathi26/ahkera/readme.txt

 Getting started
 ---------------
 - install python and django
-- go to your Ahkera source direcorty, run "python manage.py testserver admin.json" this will start a django test web server on localhost with user/pass admin/admin for the database admin interface
+- go to your Ahkera source direcorty, run "python manage.py testserver admin.json restms.json"
+  this will start a django test web server on localhost with user/pass admin/admin for the database admin interface.
+It will also add some RestMS resource instances (2 feeds, 3 joins, 3 pipes)
 - You now have a RestMS development server running at localhost:8000
 - look into todo.txt and start hacking :)
   OR